getty-zig/getty.so/docs/getting-started/installation.md

 # Installation

-You can use any of the following methods to install Getty for your project.
+To install Getty for your project, you can use any of the following methods.

 ## Manually